Approximate analytic solution of the potential flow around a rectangle: Problem Statement

-Suppose that a stream of fluid flows in the positive $x$ direction, and it encounters a rectangular pole located at the origin.
-Let us assume that the pole is infinitely long in the $z$ direction, therefore the problem becomes two dimensional.
-In cylindrical polar coordinates, the potential function for the flow $\phi$ satisfies the Laplace equation,
+A stream of incompressible and irrotational fluid flows in the positive $x$ direction at a mean speed $U$ and meets a rectangular pole of infinite length at the origin.
+The flow is two-dimensional and does not penetrate the inner boundary of the pole, satisfying the slip boundary condition.
+Find the scalar potential functions where (a) the flow faces one vertex and (b) the flow faces one side of the rectangle.